Justin Trudeau bungee jumping video shows prime minister taking a plunge

 According to the company's website: "All jumpers under 18 years old must present written parental consent before jumping."

-According to the prime minister's public itinerary, he had taken personal day on Sunday
+According to the prime minister's public itinerary, he had taken a personal day on Sunday.

-CTV News has reached out to the prime minister's office for comment.
+The prime minister's office told CTV News that "ahead of his son’s birthday, the prime minister took his kids out for an activity in the National Capital Region on Sunday."

 Trudeau's bungee jump comes weeks after the prime minister made international headlines for singing Queen's 1975 classic 'Bohemian Rhapsody' in a London, U.K., hotel piano bar just days before Queen Elizabeth II's funeral.